revathskumar/blog.revathskumar.com/_posts/2013-10-19-first-sip-of-es6-with-traceur.md

 I was really curious about the upcoming ES6 features.
 After a long time, today I made time to try out some of the features using [traceur-compiler](https://github.com/google/traceur-compiler).

+## Boilerplate

-First thing I done was to setup a boilerpate to run ES6 with traceur.
+First thing I done was to setup a boilerplate to run ES6 with traceur.
 {% highlight html %}
 <!-- index.html -->
 <!doctype html>